 I wasn’t sure what to expect from a writing course on persuasion, but I was blown away.
 For you to fully appreciate why this course is so amazing, I have to remind you of something that is often forgotten:

 Writing persuasively is even more difficult.

 Teaching people how to write well AND persuasively is the most difficult.

-As someone who believes writing is so important that I created a writing program, I can tell you first-hand how challenging it is to teach writing–especially over the internet.
+As someone who believes writing is so important, I can tell you first-hand how challenging it is to teach writing–especially over the internet.
 This is because good writing is one of those things that is difficult to objectively measure.

 You know it when you see it, but it’s not quite subjective.